ocular-d/writing-extension-pack/docs/content/docs/dependencies.md

 # Dependencies

+## Prerequisite

+- Add info about that it's needed to have VS-Code installed.

+Since the way of installing differs from OS to OS and personally taste, we will not cover that

 ## Vale

 [Vale](https://errata-ai.github.io/vale/ "Link to Vale website") is a free, open-source linter for prose built with speed and extensibility in mind.